HypeSquad-Event-Manager/HSE-Manager-Bot/README.md

 ```
 2. Upload it to Github

-Fork This Repository, upload your changed files and open a Pull Request.
+Fork This Repository, upload your changed files and open a Pull Request for the develop branch.

-If We Like what you did and think it's a good adition, we will merger your PR.
+If We Like what you did and think it's a good adition, we will merge your PR.

 ### Events
 To register one or more events, create a file inside the `app/events` folder and then name it `event_name.js` then, you can code inside, exemple: